 You can think of the deductible as your self-insurance, the part you've agreed to pay.

 The higher the amount of risk you are willing to cover via the deductible, the less risk for the insurance company.
 Therefore, they reduce their cost.
 It's a partnership where you and the insurance company agree to share the financial risks.

 What Is a Minimum Deductible?

 Your policy may have a minimum deductible.
-Insurance companies want you to pay your part in a claim, so in most cases the insurance company will set a minimum deductible.
+Insurance companies want you to pay your part in a claim, so in most cases, the insurance company will set a minimum deductible.
 You can increase your deductible to save money, but you can not decrease it if the insurance company has set a minimum deductible.

 What is the Minimum Deductible for Different Insurance Policies?

 There is usually a minimum deductible that varies by policy type.
 For example, a home policy might have a $500 minimum deductible.
 The minimum deductible will vary by state and policy.

 Even though you pay more of the claim when you have a higher deductible, the reality is that people do not have claims every year.
 So every year you do not have a claim, and took a higher deductible, you could be saving as much as 20% or 30% on your insurance costs.

 You can learn more about how to save money by increasing your deductible here.
 You can change your deductible on your insurance policy to fit your needs.
 If you can afford a higher deductible one year but then feel that you would like to reduce the deductible later, it is not usually a problem.
 The only exception is if you have claims frequency, in which case the insurance underwriters may impose a higher deductible on you.
 When the deductible is imposed due to a high claim frequency, you will not usually see the savings since the premiums may be higher due to your claims history.